muratk5n/thirdwave/en/README.md

 ---

-The Matrix 4 ending was weak, scared and abysmal. *Fight Club* got it right..
+The Matrix 4 ending was weak, scared, abysmal. *Fight Club* got it right..
 That was one courageous, fantastic movie, from start to finish.